ivelasq/pipedream/content/blog/understanding-the-r-pipe.md

 plot(x = mtcars, y = hp, type = mpg)
 ```

-which doesn’t work and gives us an error message, because the first two arguments of `plot()` should be objects for the x and y axes (`mtcars` is an odd x-axis but technically works), and the third argument is for the type of plot (`mpg` definitely doesn’t work there).
+Which does not work and gives us an error message, because the first two arguments of `plot()` should be objects for the x and y axes (`mtcars` is an odd x-axis but technically works), and the third argument is for the type of plot (`mpg` definitely doesn’t work there).

 If you want the LHS to be passed somewhere other than the first argument with the {magrittr} pipe, you can use its dot syntax (`.`): `y %>% f(x, .)` is equivalent to `f(x, y)`.